hp2304/Udacity_Sensor_Fusion_ND/SFND_UKF_Exercises/README.md

 ### 5. [UKF_5](./UKF_5/)

 Given the predicted sigma points, transform each into the measurement space (**Radar**).
-Take mean of them.
-Update the measurment covariance matrix given the radar's measurement noise parameters.
+Calculate the mean predicted measurement and the innovation covariance matrix given the Radar's measurement noise parameters.

 ### 6. [UKF_6](./UKF_6/)

-Update the state mean and covariance matrix using the calculated parameters from the previous step.
+Update the state mean and covariance matrix according to UKF equations using the calculated parameters from the previous step.

 ## Usage

-Go to respective directory attached with above links,
+Go to respective directory attached with above links after cloning this repo,

 ```bash
 mkdir build && cd build